home-assistant/home-assistant.io/source/_integrations/matter.markdown

 ## Supported installation types

 It is recommended to run the Matter add-on on Home Assistant OS.
-This is currently the best-supported option.
+This is currently the only supported option.
+Other installation types are without support and at your own risk.

 If you run Home Assistant in a container, you can run a Docker image of the [Matter server](https://github.com/home-assistant-libs/python-matter-server).
 The requirements and instructions for your host setup are described on that GitHub page.